Arturo Macapagal

 Arturo de la Rosa Macapagal (14 September 1942 - 11 August 2015) was the son of Philippine President Diosdado Macapagal.
 He was a Filipino shooter who competed at the 1972 and 1976 Summer Olympics at the free pistol event.

 Early life

 Macapagal was the son of President Diosdado Macapagal and Purita de la Rosa, sister of Rogelio and Jaime.
 Purita was Diosdado Macapagal's first wife.
 Arturo was the second child and eldest son among the Macapagal family.
 Cielo was his elder sister.
-His mother died when he was just 1 year old and his father married Evangeline Macaraeg Macapagal when he was five years old.
+His mother died when he was just 1 year old and his father married Evangelina Macaraeg when he was five years old.
 His father had two children with Evangeline, Gloria Macapagal Arroyo and Diosdado Macapagal Jr.

 Education

 Macapagal entered San Beda College for a bachelor's degree in business management and graduated from the institution as a cum laude in 1968.
 During his last year at San Beda, he was president of the student council.
 He later entered the Asian Institute of Management (AIM) and attained his master's degree in business management in 1971 from the institution.
 He became the first president of AIM's student association and the first chairman of its alumni association.